Capturing Hidden Revenue: Overlooked and Under Booked

 Use data to identify and optimize hidden revenue opportunities

-The promises of big data are being delivered for health systems willing to embrace analytics to strategically deploy RCM staff, accelerate reimbursement, and optimize revenue.
-But how much you can get from your data depends on how it is structured and managed.
+The promises of big data are delivering benefits for health systems willing to embrace analytics to strategically deploy RCM staff, accelerate reimbursement, and optimize revenue.
+How much you can get from your data depends on how you structure and manage it.
 Consider hospital and physician billing.
 It is not unusual for those data sets to be siloed, even within the same EHR.
 Linking that data for analysis can help uncover missed charges, coding mismatches, underpayments, and other revenue leakage.

 Most providers have an abundance of data and lack the resources to turn it into insights that optimize revenue.
 This is where analytics can illuminate the landscape, help you discern the best path forward, and map out the strategies that will get you where you want to go.